modmore/docs/en/02_ConsentFriend/v1/02_Functionality/01_Introduction.md

 ### iframe and img tags

 Services with an iframe or an img tag need an additional `data-src` attribute with the original src i.e. `data-src="https://www.youtube.com/embed/M7lc1UVf-VE"`.
 The original src attribute has to be removed.
 Since the type attribute is not valid for iframe tags, it can be removed there.

+ConsentFriend will hide an iframe based service and display a placeholder with an activation button in place.
+This feature is called [Contextual Consent](02_Contextual_Consent.md) and is used since ConsentFriend 1.2.0.

 ### link tags